pratikjagrut/blog/content/blog/golang/pointers.md

 The memory address of i is 0xc00002c008
 ```

+***<a href="https://play.golang.org/p/DRmvVzN-gFK" style="color:DodgerBlue" target="_blank">Run the code in Go Playground</a>***
 ### Shorthand declaration

+In Golang shorthand declaration(:=) is used to narrow down the variable declaration.
+The Golang compiler will decide if the RHS variable is a pointer variable if we're assigning the memory address of the LHS variable using `&`.

 ```
 i := 42
 p := &i
 ```
 ### Declaring pointer with the new function

 Golang has a built-in allocating primitive function called `new`.
-The `new` allocates memory but does not initialize memory it only zeros it(zero-value).
-The `new` function returns a pointer to the memory location.
-The `new(T)` allocates zeroed storage to T and returns the memory address as `*T`.
+The `new(T)` allocates memory, initializes it with zero-value of type T and returns the pointer to that memory.
 In Go terminology, it returns a pointer to a newly allocated zero value of type T.

 **What is the difference between `var p *int` and `p := new(int)`?**